ash0306/Genspark-Training/Day 28/README.md

 - ASP .Net Web API application

-- JWT Web Token Authentication
+- LINQ with SQL

-- Role-based authentication
+- Logging

 ## Work

-### Role-based Authentication
+### LINQ

-Added role based authentication for the following:

-- Updating Employee Status
-- Adding Pizza
+- Used the Database-First approach to scaffold the pubs database.
+- Used LINQ to query the data from the database.

-The repository for Employee
+The repository for the work done on LINQ can be found [here](./UnderstandingLINQSolution)

-### Request and its Business Logic

-Implemented the following BL:
-- Raise Request
-- Get Request _ user
-- Get Request _ Admin
+### Logging

+- Used logging to log error and other information tot he console.

 The repository for the Employee Request Tracker API can be found [here](https://github.com/ash0306/Genspark-Training/tree/master/Day%2024/EmployeeRequestTrackerSolution)
 The repository for the Pizza Shop API can be found [here](https://github.com/ash0306/Genspark-Training/tree/master/Day%2025/PizzaShopApplicationSolution)